Lightning-Universe/Triton-Server_component/README.md

 ## More examples

-We have added more examples that uses different datatypes in the example directory.
+Check out more examples that serve different model types in the example directory.
 Follow the instructions for each of those here

 - [Stable Diffusion](examples/stable-diffusion/README.md)